Chapter 1: Origins of the Yamaha Synthesizer - Yamaha USA

 CS-80

 One of the most notable features of the CS synths was the integrated circuitry used in their tone generators and controllers—components that had up until then taken the form of transistor assemblies.
-This integration of state-of-the-art technology paved the way for huge weight reductions and vastly improved portability.
-Consider, for example, the GX-1 and the CS-80—the top-of-the-line CS synth: while these two instruments certainly differed in terms of design and mode of use, the GX-1 weighed in at over 300 kg and had a price tag of seven million yen, but the CS-80 was only 82 kg and cost just 1.28 million yen, meaning that the individual musician could both afford it and move it around.
+This integration of state-of-the-art technology paved the way for huge weight reductions, vastly improving portability.
+Consider, for example, the GX-1 and the top-of-the-line CS synth, the CS-80.
+While these two instruments certainly differed in terms of design and mode of use, the GX-1 weighed in at over 600 pounds and had a price tag of approximately $49,000.
+By contrast, the CS-80 was only 180 pounds and cost approximately $9,000, making it far more accessible in cost and weight for the average musician.

 Image of CS-60 service manual GX-1

-Yamaha synthesizers at the time had two very distinctive features, the first of which was the ability to retain programmed sounds.
-These days, we think nothing of storing our original sounds in an instrument's memory in much the same way as saving a file on a PC.
-Back in the seventies, however, neither RAM nor ROM yet existed, so an extremely analog approach was employed to store sounds.
-The following illustration shows part of a page from the CS-60 service manual, which was used by technicians when repairing the instrument.
+At the time, Yamaha synthesizers had two very distinct features, the first of which was the ability to retain programmed sounds.
+These days, we think nothing of storing our original sounds in an instrument's memory much the same way as saving a file on a computer.
+Back in the seventies, however, neither RAM nor ROM existed, so an analog approach was employed to store sounds.
+The following illustration shows part of a page from the CS-60 service manual which was used by technicians when repairing the instrument.
 This section, titled (Tone Preset 1) Circuit, contains instrument names, resistance values, and a circuit diagram.
 The synthesizer's levers were connected to variable resistors—that is, circuit elements that can limit current and voltage.
 As shown, however, fixed resistance values corresponding to specific positions of these levers are built into this circuit.
 The combination of these values resulted in a certain sound or tone, leading these circuits—which were widely used back then—to be called "tone boards."

 In instruments like the GX-1, tone boards were physically inserted and removed to change sounds.
-As such, Yamaha was already at that time employing a sound storage method not unlike analog-type ROM cartridges.
+As such, Yamaha employed a sound storage method not unlike analog-type ROM cartridges.
 The CS-80, meanwhile, possessed functionality that allowed instantaneous switching between four original sounds.
 Specifically, it had four complete sets of memory elements, with one memory element from each set corresponding to a specific instrument controller.
-Each of the four sets could thus be used to store all of the controller positions for a user-created sound.
+Each of the four sets could be used to store all the controller positions for a user-created sound.

 Image of GX-1 cartridge ROM Image of GX-1 cartridge ROM

 The other distinctive feature of Yamaha synthesizers was IL-AL type envelope generators.
-IL and AL refer to Initial Level and Attack Level, respectively, and these envelope generators used a slightly different approach to that of the standard ADSR type.
-In an ADSR envelope, the value corresponding to the very start of the attack stage is the base value, zero.
-When we apply the envelope produced by such a generator to a filter, the tone at the start of the sound is determined by the current cutoff-frequency setting; however, the tones at the peak of the attack and while the note is being held are defined by this cutoff-frequency setting in combination with the envelope generator depth and the sustain-level value.
-Because these tones are thus the result of multiple settings, adjusting the way in which a sound changed over time could become quite confusing.
-In contrast, when applying an envelope with Initial Level and Attack Level settings, the filter's cutoff frequency determines the tone produced while the note is being held, and the IL and AL controllers can set the tones at the start and peak of the attack stage independently.
-This approach provides a much higher degree of freedom, especially when trying to recreate natural-sounding tones.
-As a unique Yamaha feature, the IL-AL type envelope generator further demonstrates the commitment of our developers to high-quality sound creation.
+IL and AL refer to Initial Level and Attack Level, respectively.
+These envelope generators used a slightly different approach to that of the standard ADSR type.
+In an ADSR envelope, the value corresponding to the very start of the attack stage is the base value: zero.
+When we apply the envelope produced by such a generator to a filter, the tone at the start of the sound is determined by the current cutoff-frequency setting.
+However, the tones at the peak of the attack and during the sustain are shaped by the cutoff frequency setting, in combination with the envelope generator depth and sustain level.
+Because these tones are the result of multiple settings, adjusting the way in which a sound changed over time could become quite confusing.
+In contrast, when applying an envelope with Initial Level and Attack Level settings, the filter's cutoff frequency determines the tone produced while the note is held.
+The IL and AL controllers independently set the tones at the start and peak of the attack stage.
+This approach provided a much higher degree of freedom, especially when trying to recreate natural-sounding tones.
+As a unique Yamaha feature, the IL-AL type envelope generator further demonstrated the commitment of our developers to high-quality sound creation.

 Image of IL and AL type envelope generator (CS-10)

-The CS-80 was also equipped with a portamento bar known as the ribbon controller, which could be used to bend the pitch smoothly, and aftertouch functionality that could detect the pressure applied to each key being held down and change the tone accordingly.
+The CS-80 was also equipped two landmark features: a portamento bar, known as the ribbon controller, which could be used to bend the pitch smoothly, as well as aftertouch functionality that could detect the pressure applied to each sustained key and change the tone accordingly.
 Given that these functions remain extremely popular in modern synths, the fact that Yamaha devised and implemented them four decades ago underscores the technical excellence of our synthesizer development team.

 Lower Prices, More Compact Designs, and Further Enhancement